MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 :::row-end:::

-## 13. Create code for Azure Blob Storage SDK
+## 13. Create code to upload file with Python

 **Step 1.** Open the **local.settings.json** file, which holds the local environment settings.